-Canada is committed to reunite families.
-However, as I wrote in Two Immigration Myths, being married to or being in a relationship with a Canadian citizen does not give you the right to live and work in Canada.
-However, you may be eligible to apply for permanent residence in Canada thought the sponsorship category.
-Today, we will focus on spouse or partner’s sponsorship, but other relatives may also be eligible.
+The good news is that you may be eligible to apply for permanent residence in Canada under the family sponsorship category.
+I’m going to focus on spouse or partner sponsorship, but other relatives may also be eligible.

 Who is eligible to sponsor?